cortner/Isaac.jl/doc/krylov_notes.md

 # Notes on Preconditioned Arnoldi

-This is a brief note on how the preconditioned Arnoldi process is implemented.
+This is a brief note, mostly for myself as a record, on how the preconditioned Arnoldi process is implemented.

 ## Standard Arnoldi